corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 ## Principles
 The processing of personal data ought to be based on the three principles of "lawfulness, fairness and transparency".

 Data should only be collected and processes for explicitly specified legitimate purposes, and no further.
-Exemptions are made for archiving in the interest of public, scientific, historical or statistical purposes (.
+Exemptions are made for archiving in the interest of public, scientific, historical or statistical purposes (See [Article 89](https://gdpr-info.eu/art-89-gdpr/)).